ajinkyatalekar/RedditTTS/README.md

 ## Usage
 1. Create your own Reddit Bot [here](https://www.reddit.com/prefs/apps/) and note down the `client id` and `client secret`.
-2. Now, in the *config.py* file, put in your bot's `client_id` and `client_secret`, also put in your Reddit `username` and `password` which the bot will use while scraping Reddit.
-3. Add desired background video file to *src/video* and name it `bgFull.mp4`.
-4. Finally, install all the required libraries mentioned below and you're ready to go!
+2. Clone the repo to your machine.
-5. Now open *RedditTTS.py* and update perameters like `subreddit`, `posts` and `comments` to get posts from the subreddit of your choice and a video will be generated in the */out* folder ~! :smile:
+3. Now run *RedditTTS.py* and insert the `client id` and `client secret` you just made.
+Also update perameters like `subreddit`, `posts` and `comments` to get posts from the subreddit of your choice and a video will be generated in the */out* folder ~! :smile:
+The */out* folder also contains a .txt file containing the information about the post.

 ## Libraries Used
-If any of these are missing, just do `pip install <name>` and that should resolve it.
-For `ffmpeg`, install it from their website.
+All of these are included with the app, except `ffmpeg`.
+If missing, just download it [here](https://ffmpeg.org/download.html).
 - `praw` to scrape Reddit posts.
 - `selenium` and `webdriver_manager` to generate screenshots of the posts.
 - `gtts` and `pydub` to generate audio.